mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 ##### Notebooks

 Use of interactive notebooks has become a standard in the industry, and Mozilla makes heavy use of this approach.
-[ATMO] makes it easy to run, share, and schedule [Jupyter] and [Zeppelin] notebooks.
+Databricks makes it easy to run, share, and schedule notebooks.

-[Databricks notebooks][Databricks docs] are also an option.

 ##### Others